beraybentesen/glide-xamarin-android/README.md

 ## Glide - Xamarin Android Binding Library

-Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
+Glide is a fast and efficient image loading library for Android focused on smooth scrolling.
+Glide offers an easy to use API, a performant and extensible resource decoding pipeline and automatic resource pooling.

 |Fast Loading from Cache|Combine Gif with Image|
 |---|---|